US defense chief in Hawaii amid distrust after fuel spill

 “A lot of people are still stuck in the houses that made them sick,” she said.
 “So it’s very simple, let people out of the houses that made them sick and fix the houses so that they’re safe for the next people.”

 The spill upset a broad cross-spectrum of Hawaii, from liberals to conservatives and veterans to environmentalists.
-Many Native Hawaiians have been angered given the central role of water in Indigenous traditions that revere water.
-It has also increased deep-seated distrust of the U.S. military among Native Hawaiians that dates to the U.S. military-backed overthrow of the Hawaiian monarchy in 1893.
+Many Native Hawaiians have been angered given the centrality of water in Hawaii’s Indigenous traditions.
+It has also increased deep-seated distrust of the U.S. military among many Native Hawaiians that dates to the U.S. military-backed overthrow of the Hawaiian monarchy in 1893.

 Dani Espiritu, who was also at Friday’s protest, said the military was taking risks with Native Hawaiian lives, land and culture.